 Our Privacy and Data Protection team is a multi-disciplinary group comprising experts from our practice areas of Corporate, Dispute Resolution, Employment, Pensions & Immigration and Intellectual Property.

 We offer practical advice supporting corporate client’s in all aspects of data privacy from managing data privacy and security to responding to data breaches, the threat of litigation and regulatory investigation.
-With the General Data Protection Regulation due to come into effect on 25th May 2018 and with an obligation on organisations to demonstrate compliance we provide practical and cost effective advice on the review of existing practices and implementation of data privacy by design.
+With the introduction of the General Data Protection Regulation on 25 May 2018, and the obligation on organisations to demonstrate compliance, we provide practical and cost-effective advice on the review of existing practices and implementation of data privacy by design.

 Our services include:

 - Data protection compliance advice for data processors and data controllers